 High blood pressure is a common medical condition that can lead to serious health problems if left untreated.
 Fortunately, regular exercise can help manage and lower high blood pressure.
 Exercise can improve blood pressure by strengthening the heart, increasing blood flow, reducing inflammation, aiding in weight loss, lowering stress levels, and lowering resting heart rate.

 While some types of exercise can cause a temporary increase in blood pressure during and immediately after exercise, regular exercise can help lower resting blood pressure, which is more important in managing high blood pressure.
 As always, talking to your doctor before starting any new exercise routine is imperative, especially if you have high blood pressure or any other medical condition.
-Why not check out some of our classes?
+Why not book one of our classes?